LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 ## Overview

-The IBM FHIR Server validation module ([fhir-validation](https://github.com/LinuxForHealth/FHIR/tree/main/fhir-validation)) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.
+The LinuxForHealth FHIR Server validation module ([fhir-validation](https://github.com/LinuxForHealth/FHIR/tree/main/fhir-validation)) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.

 The validation module is available from our [Maven artifact repository](https://github.com/LinuxForHealth/fhir#building-on-top-of-the-ibm-fhir-server-modules) and is also packaged together with its dependencies and all of our pre-packaged implementation guides in the `fhir-validation-distribution.zip` artifact which may be downloaded from [https://github.com/LinuxForHealth/FHIR/releases](releases).

 ## How it works

-The IBM FHIR Server validation module evaluates constraints from both the core specification and from structure definitions that are available at runtime.
+The LinuxForHealth FHIR Server validation module evaluates constraints from both the core specification and from structure definitions that are available at runtime.
 For example, in the Patient resource, we have the following constraint:

 ```java